-When it is time to change your password, go to the password change page.
-Log in using your BearID and password, and follow the prompts.
+When it is time to change your password, go to the My Accounts tab on the Password and Account Management portal.
+Enter your BearID and password and follow the prompts.

 For faculty and staff, it is best that your computer be on campus and connected to the network when you change your password.
-By doing this, you can be sure that the new password will be propagated through all of the Baylor systems that use the BearID password for access.
+By doing this, you ensure that the new password will be propagated through all of the Baylor systems that use the BearID password for access.

-If you are traveling, using a an Internet Service Provider other than Baylor and you decide to change your password (even though it still works), go to the password change page.
-This will change your password for Baylor applications such as e-mail, Blackboard, BearSpace, etc.
+If you are traveling, using an Internet Service Provider other than Baylor and you decide to change your password (even though it still works), go to the My Accounts tab on the Password and Account Management portal and enter your BearID and password to update it.
+This step will change your password for Baylor applications such as e-mail, Canvas, Box, etc.

-If you change your password while your are traveling, the next time you use your computer, you will need to use your old password to log into the computer on start-up (after pressing Ctrl-Alt-Del).
+If you change your password while you are traveling, the next time you use your computer, you will need to use your old password to log into the computer on start-up (after pressing Ctrl-Alt-Del).
 Your computer password will not change until you connect to the Baylor network.
-Use your new password to log into e-mail, Blackboard, BearSpace, etc. Once you return to campus and connect your computer to the network, all passwords using the BearID will be re-synchronized.
+Use your new password to log into e-mail, Canvas, Box, etc. Once you return to campus and connect your computer to the network, all passwords using the BearID will be re-synchronized.

 Reviewed July 26, 2016